 - 1. How long will the child stay in my home?
-State committed children that have a goal of reunification with their biological family would stay with you up to a year.
-If there is no longer a reunification goal, the amount of time depends on that youth's permanency goal. - 2.
-While the child is under my care, am I responsible for paying for doctor, dental visits, or any other type of treatment?
-No, each child has a medical card that is given/copied and given to the TFC parent when the child is placed in the home.
+State committed children that have a goal of reunification with their biological family could stay with you for up to a year or more.
+If there is no longer a reunification goal, the amount of time depends on that youth's permanency goal. - While the child is under my care, am I responsible for paying for doctor, dental visits, or any other type of treatment?
+No, each child has a medical card that is given to the foster parent when the child is placed in the home.
 This card covers any medical attention that the child may need.
 Foster parents are not allowed to pay medical expenses. - 3.
 Do I need to buy clothes for the child?
 The DCBS/state guardian will provide an initial clothing/voucher letter for a child entering foster care; the amount is specific and depends on the age of the youth.
 If the youth is already in foster care and does not need clothing, the clothing letter/voucher would not apply.
 Every month TFC parents are required to spend an allotted amount on the foster youth.
 You will receive documentation on how much to spend on the child each month. - 4.
 Do I need to give a foster child an allowance?
 There is a requirement for the youth in states care to receive a monthly allowance; the amount depends on the age of the child.
 You will receive documentation on how much allowance is required each month. - 5.
 Have any of the children in the program ever been sexually or physically abused?
-The answer should be no, but unfortunately many of the children have at one point been abused in a way that could be a cause to their behavior or health problems.
+The answer should be no, but unfortunately many of the children have at one point been abused in a way that could be contributing to their behavior or health problems.
 Sometimes there is no way of knowing who these children are until they are put into the program. - 6.
 What are the expectations for therapeutic interventions?
 The foster youth will be required to meet with our TFC therapist at least twice a month.
 The youth will also have a TFC case manager.
-The youth and TFC parent have to meet with that case manager at least twice a month, once being in the TFC parents' home.
+The youth and foster parent have to meet in person with that case manager at least twice a month, once being in the TFC parents' home.
 The TFC case manager will either meet with the TFC parent or have phone contact weekly.
 There are team meetings at least every three months with the foster parent, youth (if appropriate), DCBS/State guardian, therapist, and other team members.
-If the youth is in need of psychiatric interventions, that would be once a month up to every three months. - 7.
-Do I get compensated for having children in my home?
-Foster parents are reimbursed at \$40.00 per day per therapeutic foster child living in the home.
-The reimbursement rate is \$25.00 per day for basic level children.
-As stated above, for State committed children, the foster parent will give the foster child an allowance and purchase clothing for the foster child amount depends on the age of the child.
+If the youth is in need of psychiatric interventions, that would be once a month up to every three months.

+7. Do I get compensated for having children in my home?
+Foster parents are reimbursed at daily rate based on the child's level of needs.
+As stated above, for State committed children, the foster parent will give the foster child an allowance and purchase clothing for the foster child - amount depends on the age of the child.
 Foster parents are reimbursed for mileage if they take the foster child out of the county for treatment related appointments.